Dawson-Field/USU_coursework/README.md

 - **[Black Jack](blackjack/)**: A simulation of a simple version of the card game Blackjack (also known as 21).
 - **[Covid Analysis](covid_cases/)**: An analysis on the number of COVID-19 cases across 50 U.S. states and 5 U.S. territories using the **COVID Tracking Project's public API**.
 - **[Fourth Down Model](fourth_down_model/)**: A data analysis project that examines NFL fourth down decision-making using play-by-play data.
+- **[PGA Tour 2022 Season Analysis](pga_top_10_golfers_2022/)**: A data visualization project that examines the performance and statistics of the top 10 PGA golfers from the 2022 season, analyzing their tournament results and key performance metrics.

 ## Contact